Here is our list of the most common typesetting no-nos and misconceptions, what they are, and how to avoid or fix them.

 An orphan is the first line of a paragraph at bottom of a page or column.

 There is also another term worth mentioning, the runt which is a very short word at the end of a paragraph.
 It’s not normally necessary to worry about runts unless it is so short that it less than the first line indent of the next paragraph.

 Now that the terms are defined, what is the rule?
-Again, following the rules and experience of the typographic masters mentioned above, we want to avoid widows at all costs it order to maintain the symmetry of the spread.
-Some publishers allow a widow if there is more than half a line, but this shows a lack of understanding of the aesthetic of the page.
+Again, following the rules and experience of the typographic masters mentioned above, we want to avoid widows in order to maintain the rectangle of the page.
+Some publishers allow a widow if there is more than half a line, but this shows a lack of understanding of the page’s aesthetic.
 On the other hand, an orphan is fine.
 The exception is when there is vertical line space, such as after an extract or list, before the indented orphaned paragraph.
-In this case it is preferable to avoid an orphan so as to avoid the ambiguity between an extract and a regular paragraph.
+In this case, it is preferable to avoid an orphan so as to avoid the ambiguity between an extract and a regular paragraph.

-There is little debate as to the use of the hyphen between typesetters and editors.
-There is also full agreement of the use of the en-dash when the meaning is to or through e.g. 1st–5th March.
-However, when the dash indicates a short break in the sentence then the disagreement starts.
-Let’s put aside that if this could be solved with a comma, then why is a dash being used in the first place – we’ll let the editors fight that out, but when a dash is being used then what should it look like?
+There is little debate about the use of the hyphen between typesetters and editors.
+There is also full agreement of the use of the en-dash when the meaning is to or through e.g., 1st–5th March.
+However, when the dash indicates a short break in the sentence, then the disagreement starts.
+Let’s put aside that if this could be solved with a comma, then why is a dash is used in the first place – we’ll let the editors fight that out, but when a dash is being used, then what should it look like?

 If you have a manuscript that needs to typesetting without widows, then contact us for a no-obligation discussion.